JesseZhou-1/Causal-Mediation-Analysis-with-Multiple-Mediators/README.md

-# Causal Mediation Analysis with Multiple Mediators: A Simulation Approach: Replication Files
+# Causal Mediation Analysis with Multiple Mediators: A Simulation Approach

 This repository contains the replication files for the paper **"Causal Mediation Analysis with Multiple Mediators: A Simulation Approach"**.